Princess Sophia of the United Kingdom: Early life

-Sophia was born at Buckingham House, London on 3 November 1777, the twelfth child and fifth daughter of King George III and Queen Charlotte.
-The young princess was christened on 1 December 1777 in the Great Council Chamber at St James's Palace by Frederick Cornwallis, Archbishop of Canterbury.
+Sophia was born on 3 November 1777 at Buckingham House, London, the twelfth child and fifth daughter of King George III and Queen Charlotte.
+The young princess was christened on 1 December in the Great Council Chamber at St James's Palace by Frederick Cornwallis, Archbishop of Canterbury.
 Her godparents were Prince August of Saxe-Gotha-Altenburg (her first cousin once-removed), the Duchess of Brunswick-Wolfenbüttel (her first cousin twice-removed) and the Duchess of Mecklenburg (wife of her first cousin once-removed), all of whom were represented by proxies.